Written by Clara Sun

 For pre-meds specifically, it may seem imperative that you pursue a science degree to impress medical schools.
 However, that is a myth that I am always happy to debunk!
 Do med schools care what you major in?
 No!
 The criteria that should be important to you includes completing medical school prerequisites and majoring in a discipline you are really passionate about.

-After writing about secondary essays in a previous UWorld blog post, I’m excited to address this pre-med concern, elaborate on how I chose my major, and show you how you can leverage your undergraduate studies to distinguish yourself among applicants.
+After writing about medical secondary essays in a previous UWorld blog post, I’m excited to address this pre-med concern, elaborate on how I chose my major, and show you how you can leverage your undergraduate studies to distinguish yourself among applicants.

 How I decided on my college majors